tnebooks/12th-zoology/content.en/zoology/human-health-and-diseases/_index.md

 Physical dependence is a state in which the user’s body requires a continuous presence of the drug.
 If the intake of the drug or alcohol is abruptly stopped, he or she would develop **withdrawal symptoms**.
 In a sense, the body becomes confused and protests against the absence of the drug.
 The withdrawal symptoms may range from mild tremors to convulsions, severe agitation and fits, depressed mood, anxiety, nervousness, restlessness, irritability, insomnia, dryness of throat, etc, depending on the type of drug abuse.

-**7.3.2 Effects of drugs and alcohol** Short-term effect appears only for a few
+### Effects of drugs and alcohol

-minutes after the intake of drugs and alcohol.
+Short-term effect appears only for a few minutes after the intake of drugs and alcohol.
 The abuser feels a false sense of well being and a pleasant drowsiness.
 Some short term effects are euphoria, pain, dullness of senses, alteration in behaviour, blood pressure, narcosis (deep sleep), nausea and vomiting.

 Drugs and alcohol have long-term effect that lead to serious damages, because of the